puffscoin/ens/docs/faq.rst

 Refunds are sent as part of reveal transactions - when you reveal, if someone already outbid you, or when you're outbid later, if not - and as part of finalise transactions.
 They're not separate transactions, so they don't show up as such.
 If you're using etherscan, check the 'internal transctions' tab to find your refund information.

-I bid on one name, but Etherscan shows me as bidding on other name(s)!
+I bid on one name, but the PUFFScoin block explorer shows me as bidding on other name(s)!
 Why?
 ---------------------------------------------------------------------------

 The registrar DApp opens up to three randomly selected auctions as 'chaff' every time you place a bid, to make it more difficult for people to guess what you are bidding on.
 The names you see are not necessarily the one you're bidding on; that's contained in the sealed bid hash that was submitted.